 One of the most common ways investors interact with assets is by trading stocks and bonds through a broker.
 The broker—or brokerage firm—is the middleman between the buyer and seller, and can help make a transaction go smoothly.

-Strap in, because we’re about to dive into everything you need to know about brokerage firms and how they might help you meet your investment goals.
+This article will cover everything you need to know about brokerage firms and how they might help you meet your investment goals.

-What Exactly Is a Broker, Anyway?
+What Exactly Is an Investment Broker, Anyway?

 Brokers settle trades by delivering securities and payments to each party, while also taking care of all the bookkeeping and tax-related documentation required.
 In many cases, going through a brokerage firm is the easiest and most accessible way for individuals to get started with investing.

 Pros and Cons of Using a Brokerage Firm